Authors

 Books:

-In Tangier We Killed the Blue Parrot, In the Shadow of the Springs I Saw, Will the Passenger
+In Tangier We Killed the Blue Parrot, In the Shadow of the Springs I Saw, Will, the Passenger Delaying Flight

 Barbara Adair is a novelist and writer.
 In Tangier we Killed the Blue Parrot was shortlisted for the Sunday Times Fiction Award in 2004.
 Her novel End was shortlisted for Africa Regional Commonwealth Prize.
 She contributed to Queer Africa and Queer Africa 2, and her writing, particularly her travel writing, has been widely published in literary magazines and anthologies.
 She is currently working with the Wits Writing Centre at the University of the Witwatersrand.